jsenv/jsenv-server/docs/start-server.md

 `protocol` parameter is a string which is either `"http"` or `"https"`.
 This parameter is optional with a default value of `"http"`.

-If you use `https` protocol a default self signed certificate will be used.
-It can be found inside [src/jsenvSignature.js](../src/jsenvSignature.js).
-You may want to add this certificate to your system/browser trusted certificates.

-You can also pass your own certificate using `privateKey` and `certificate` parameters.
+If you use `https` protocol you can provide your own certificate using `privateKey` and `certificate` parameters.
 The code below is a basic example showing how you could pass your own certificate.

 ```js